patrickbower/website/src/content/project/dazn-audit-tool.md

 draft: false
 logo: "/icons/dazn-icon.png"
 tags:
+    - leadership
+    - code
-    - config
+    - ux
-    - docs
+    - ui
 ---

 ## Landing Page Audit Tool (Side Project)

 With no data from an existing Landing Page Builder tool, I was stuck on how to lead a redesign for landing pages needed across DAZN's global markets.
 To get data and insight, I built a Node.js crawler analysing and databasing all current and previous DAZN landing pages.
 I then developed and published the results using static site generation and React.js for data visualisation.

-The tool captures a screenshot of each component to understand content requirements and gain insight into where new opportunities may need to be considered.
+The tool captures a screenshot of each component to eyeball basic content requirements and gain insight into where new opportunities may need to be considered.

 ### Scope